thisisevilevil/evilevil365/_posts/2024-05-09-TheMysterious-Intune-PolicyError.md

 ![Policy](/assets/images/2024-05-09-TheMysterious-PolicyLimit/GeneratingHARLog.png?raw=true "GeneratingHARLog.png")

-After a short while he came back to me, and he wanted to show me what he discovered.
-He sent me towards the [HAR Analyzer Tool created by Google](https://toolbox.googleapps.com/apps/har_analyzer/).
-We imported the HAR log to the tool, I previously sent to the support rep, navigated to a HTTP 400 Response -> Pressed Response content.
+After a short while he came back to me, and wanted to show me what he discovered.
+I was sent towards the [HAR Analyzer Tool created by Google](https://toolbox.googleapps.com/apps/har_analyzer/).
+We imported the HAR log to the tool, I previously sent to the support rep, navigated to a HTTP 400 Response -> Pressed "Response content".
 In that view, the cause of the error was clear as day.
 ```
 {
   "error": {